Storyboarded animations for visual states

 For a VisualTransition you define the visual states that the VisualTransition should transition between.
 From references the old state and To references the new state.
 If you have a value for From but not To, or vice versa, the unset value is interpreted as referencing any other state that's also in the same visual state group.
 A VisualTransition with neither From nor To does nothing.

 You can use a different interpolation behavior than the default of a linear interpolation, by setting a value for GeneratedEasingFunction.
-For a list of the possible easing functions you can use and the mathematical function-over-time formulas that each represents, see Key-frame animations and easing function animations in (Windows Store apps using C#/VB/C++ and XAML).
+For a list of the possible easing functions you can use and the mathematical function-over-time formulas that each represents, see Key-frame animations and easing function animations.

 Be careful with the GeneratedDuration behavior.
 Because it's not a zero-duration animation by definition, you might be accidentally creating a dependent animation on properties that are changing, and impacting the performance of your control or app.